Summer 2025 . exhibitions. books . events

 Rand Hardy is in a three-person exhibition By Land, By Sea, By Air at 325 Project Space in Ridgewood, Queens though July.
 He is joined by Doreen McCarthy and Guy Nelson.
 Curated by Patricia Zarate and Jeff Feld.

-Hope Sandrow’s new website is now launched.
-Sandrow’s work is the collections of The Whitney, MoMA, and The Metropolitan Museum of Art among other major collections was part of Peat and Repeat’s exhibition, A Micro-biology of Circumstance: Now what? in 2021.
+Hope Sandrow’s newly launched website elaborates the scope of Sandrow’s practice.
+She is a conceptual artist whose multidisciplinary art practice is her ‘way’ of life.
+Her work is the collections of The Whitney, MoMA, and The Metropolitan Museum of Art among other major collections was part of Peat and Repeat’s exhibition, A Micro-biology of Circumstance: Now what? in 2021.

 Next